WGBH Educational Foundation, NOVA, Teachers' Domain

-- Suggestions of how to engage students: while watching video clip - note three hypothesis that scientists came up with to explain the described phenomenon.
+- Suggestions of how to engage students: while watching video clip, note three hypothesis that scientists came up with to explain the observed phenomenon.

 About the Science

-- For the most part, an ice sheet moves downslope slowly because the ice is in direct contact with underlying bedrock.
+- For the most part, an ice sheet moves downslope slowly due to friction against the underlying bedrock.
 In some parts of the ice sheet, however, ice races along much faster than the rest of the sheet.
-These areas of fast-moving flow, called ice streams, are believed to be caused by a thin lubricating layer of water and mud between the ice and the land.
+These areas of fast-moving flow, called ice streams, are believed to be caused by a thin lubricating layer of water and mud.

 - Very current science and clear discussion about the science.

 - Comments from expert scientist: Highlights an important aspect of ice flow in Antarctica, namely that a soft, deformable bed with ample meltwater contributes to the faster velocity of ice streams.
-Demonstrates how a combination of data sources (remote sensing, seismic and borehole) are utilized to better understand this phenomena.
-Resource needs to be updated.
+Demonstrates how a combination of data sources (remote sensing, seismic, and borehole) are utilized to better understand this phenomena.
+Resource needs to be updated as the science progresses.

 About the Pedagogy

 - Includes background essay, discussion questions, and a list of educational standards addressed by this video.

-- Richard Alley, one of the scientists, uses analogies that make it easier for students to understand some of the phenomena he is explaining.
+- Richard Alley, one of the scientists, uses analogies that make it easier for students to understand the phenomena he is explaining.

 Next Generation Science Standards See how this Video supports: